arkan481/Terraform-DO-Sample/README.md

 - [x] Document the image requirements.

 ### DOCTL
-- [ ] Create a SSH key resource using Terraform
+- [x] Create a SSH key resource using Terraform
-- [ ] Confiture Droplet's SSH key using Terraform.
+- [x] Confiture Droplet's SSH key using Terraform.
-- [ ] Configure Docker login in droplet.
+- [x] Configure Docker login in droplet.
-- [ ] Deploy the app using `docker run` command.
+- [x] Deploy the app using `docker run` command.
+- [x] Separate crt file for production and staging env.
 - [ ] Store every environment variables in GitHub secret.
-- [ ] Old image and container clean up.
+- [x] Old image and container clean up.
+- [ ] Documents the requirements of the deployment process.
 - [ ] More...

 ## Local Setup